Coronavirus Travel Advisory: All You Need to Know!

-As per the data shared by the Ministry of Health and Family Welfare a total number of 15, 24,266 passengers have been screened at the airports.
-Besides, the total number of active coronavirus (COVID-19) cases across the nation is 593 including the non-Indian citizens.
+As per the data shared by the Ministry of Health and Family Welfare a total number of 15,24,266 passengers have been screened at the airports.

-Besides, a total of 42 COVID-19 cases either have been discharged or cured and 1 patient of COVID-19 has migrated.
-As of now, a total of 13 demises have happened due to coronavirus (COVID-19).
+Besides, a total of 9997272 COVID-19 cases either have been discharged or cured and 1 patient of COVID-19 has migrated.
+As of now, a total of 150114 of demises have happened due to coronavirus (COVID-19).

-Moreover, the below table has the details of 492 cases state and districts wise:
+Moreover, the below table has the details of positive cases of COVID-19 both state and district wise:

 # denotes that likely to change when all known 492 districts are verified. * denotes that the districts are being verified.